-Families who wish to receive admission materials, schedule an interview, attend upcoming events, and apply to BU Academy should complete an online inquiry form or call the Admission Office at 617-358-2493.
+Families who wish to receive admission materials, schedule an interview, attend upcoming events, and apply to Boston University Academy should complete an online inquiry form.

 Your family can electronically submit the various components of the application and track the status of your materials through Ravenna.
-Once you register with Ravenna, you will need to create your child’s basic profile and then select ‘Boston University Academy’ from the School Directory to begin the application process.
+Once you register with Ravenna, you will need to create a basic profile for the applicant and then select ‘Boston University Academy’ from the School Directory to begin the application process.

 A complete application for admission includes these additional pieces:

 - Student Questionnaire

 - Graded School Essay (can be uploaded electronically)

 - Parent Questionnaire